How to draw wireframes in 5 simple steps

 Classic examples of CTAs include 'read more', 'shop now', or 'sign up'.
 These are clear and simple and accurately convey the purpose of the CTA to your prospective users.

-From hand drawn wireframe to digital wireframe with Uizard
+From hand drawn wireframe to mockup with Uizard Wireframe

 So, you’ve drawn your wireframes by hand and you may have even shared your project with colleagues, teammates, or friends, but what comes next?

-Once you have your wireframe drawn out in pen or pencil, the next step is digitalizing these drawings so you can move on to the mockup stage and, hopefully, the prototyping stage of the design.
+Once you have your wireframe drawn out in pen or pencil, the next step is digitizing these drawings so you can advance your project... this is where AI comes in.

-Transforming your design to digital has never been easier than it is with Uizard’s AI-powered Scribble Scanner!
+Digitizing your hand-drawn wireframe has never been easier with Uizard’s AI-powered Uizard Wireframe!
 Simply take a snap of your design or upload an image to the Uizard interface and let us do the rest.

 Ready to give Uizard a go?
-Sign up for free and try out Scribble Scanner as well as a host of other incredible features.
+Sign up for free and try out Wireframe Scanner as well as a host of other incredible features.
 Got more questions when it comes to the world of wireframes?
-Head over to the Uizard Blog of Spells to find out more.
+Head over to the Uizard Blog to find out more.